thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+6/2/20 - Daily data (under the /dailies/ folder) has been added for 6/1 and 5/31, note that some tweets will bleed into the following day due to different timezones captured.

 5/24/20 - Version 12.0 of the dataset has been released.
 It can be found in: https://doi.org/10.5281/zenodo.3723939.
 This incorporates all the dailies until 5/30 and version 11.0 of the dataset.
 Dailies have been added for 5/30, 5/29, and 5/28 in the dailies folder.
 We made it to 361 Million tweets in this version of the dataset.
 NEW in Version 12: Besides our regular update, we have now included daily sorted counts of hashtags, mentions, and emojis (character and text) found on English tweets.
 These are zipped under: hashtags.zip, mentions.zip, and emojis.zip.
 There is one file per day properly labeled.

 5/28/20 - Daily data (under the /dailies/ folder) has been added for 5/27 and 5/26, note that some tweets will bleed into the following day due to different timezones captured.